molgenis/Graph2VR/README.md

 `Cannot use Type VDS.RDF.Parsing.GZippedNTriplesParser for the RDF Parser Type as it does not implement the required interface VDS.RDF.IRdfReader`

 To fix this we made a custom version of the [library](https://github.com/dotnetrdf/dotnetrdf/blame/main/Libraries/dotNetRdf/Core/MimeTypeDefinition.cs#L398) that doesn't contain this check.
-We shiped it with Graph2VR.
+We shipped it with Graph2VR.